neufeld/AXIOME3/README.md

 python 16S_pipeline.py Generate_Combined_Rarefied_Feature_Table --local-scheduler
 ```

+This should generate `rarefy_exported` and `rarefy` directories with their respective outputs.

 3. Alternatively, you may run the command below to generate both PCoA plots, rarefied tables, and alpha diversity plots.

 ```
 python 16S_pipeline.py Post_Analysis --local-scheduler
 ```

+This should create `rarefy_exported`, `rarefy`, `core_div_phylogeny` and `alpha_group_significance` directories with their respective outputs.

-**Note that you may repeat Step 1 and 2 or 3 to rarefy feature table at different sampling depth.
-Just make sure to remove/move/rename "export_rarefy" and "rarefy" directories prior to do so.**
+**Note that you may repeat Step 1 and 2 (or 3) to rarefy feature table at different sampling depth.
+Just make sure to remove/move/rename "rarefy_exported" and "rarefy" directories prior to do so.**

+`rm -r output/rarefy output/rarefy_exported`

+_In case you want to re-run step 3, you should remove directories with the following commands instead_

+`rm -r output/rarefy output/rarefy_exported output/core_div_phylogeny output/alpha_group_significance`

 ### Cleaning Up Working Directory